coltonberger/Vacay/README.md

 vā kā is your solution to easily browse and save events in major cities.

 ## Installation
-1. yarn install
+1. npm install
-2. yarn start
+2. npm start

 ## Technologies:
 Front-end: JavaScript, React, CSS Framework